 The building provides a great stay all day atmosphere offering their famous bottomless brunch on the weekends that includes unlimited Bellini’s or Prosecco.
 You can a two or three-course bottomless brunch with their extensive menu that includes desserts too!

 With five different food menus to choose from and an amazing drinks menu, you truly will be here all week!
-Best of all is the rooftop garden where you can get lost in the scenery of the rooftop terrace.
+Best of all is the rooftop garden where you can get lost in the scenery of the rooftop terrace, making it one of our top rooftop bars in Birmingham.

 The traditional British pub The Malt House, located in Brindley Place is great for those who seek simple traditional, tasty pub grub or just a quick pint of real ale.
 It’s conveniently located by Birmingham canal side and its balcony offers you a beautiful view that overlooks the water.